CAPPDB/restinsp-22/ms2.md

 def find_restaurant_tweets(restaurant_id):
 ```

 This should simply return a list of tweets that matched the restaurant.
 Each item should have a tweet id/key and the method how the tweet was matched to the restaurant.
+Note tweets should be sorted by tkey if a restaurant has more than one tweet.

 ## Step 4.2 Test Tweets
 For this milestone there is a simple test that loads several tweets, 2 of which match (1 via name and the other via geo).